lemehovskiy/parallax-background/README.md

-parallaxBackground
+parallax-background
 -------

 Create captivating parallax backgrounds effortlessly with the ParallaxBackground plugin.
 This lightweight Vanilla JavaScript plugin, powered by GSAP animation, supports Scroll, Mouse Move, and Gyroscope events.
 Choose from Rotate or Shifting animations, and easily configure zoom and animation duration for a personalized touch.

 Features:

-- Vanilla JavaScript and GSAP powered
+* Vanilla JavaScript and GSAP powered
-- Scroll, Mouse Move, Gyroscope events
+* Scroll, Mouse Move, Gyroscope events
-- Rotate or Shifting animations
+* Rotate or Shifting animations
-- Customizable zoom and animation duration
+* Customizable zoom and animation duration

 ### Demo